block-forest-studio/collector-engine/README.md

 ## 🔧 Configuration

-Collector uses environment variables to connect to EVM RPC providers such as Alchemy, Infura, or Blast.
+Collector uses environment variables to configure application like connection to EVM RPC providers such as Alchemy, Infura, etc.

-Create a .env file in the project root:
+A sample configuration file is provided in .env.example.
+To get started, copy it and fill in your credentials:

 ```
-# .env
+cp .env.example .env
-# Example: Ethereum Mainnet via Alchemy
 ```

 ## 🧰 Usage (CLI)